 4. BOOK YOUR OWN FLIGHT SEGMENTS

 When layovers don’t work, look at flying into a different city in Europe.
 Flying into Lisbon ain’t cheap.
 Like, ever.
 I learned Milan was almost half the price to fly into.
 From Italy, I could hop on a cheap Ryan Air or EasyJet flight to Portugal.
 Unfortunately, soon we will all have to do a bit more planning when the new ETIAS travel weaver comes into action.
-This means Americans will have to book an italian visa appointment new york, for example, to get a visa to be able to travel to the majority of countries in Europe, making these arrangements a little more difficult.
+This means Americans will have to book an italian visa appointment new york, for example, to get a visa to be able to travel to the majority of countries in Europe, making these arrangements a little more difficult, but not impossible.
 I’m sure it won’t be too much rearranging though.
 Additionally, make sure you understand which airport you’re booking though because budget airlines in Europe tend to fly out of the smaller airports.
 Here is a list of cheap cities to fly into in Europe to give you a few ideas, but this tip works for any region, not just Europe.

 In the end I went for an open jaw (multi-city) flight with United that I found on the ITA Matrix and booked directly on the airlines site.
 It cost me $1,270 and flies from Dulles to Lisbon (with a layover in Newark) and returns from Lisbon to O’Hare in Chicago (with a layover in Newark) because a) I have a wedding to attend when I return, b) it was $200 cheaper to fly back to Chicago than DC and c) my travel time was short and my dates weren’t flexible.
 If I had more flexibility with my time I would have flown into Milan, Madrid or Barcelona (cheapest flights to Europe I found), and spent a day or two there before catching a budget flight to Lisbon.